deatheyes/MysqlProbe/README.md

 * standby

 ### Slave
 Slave run at the same machine with mysql.
-A probe will be started to capture the mysql query infos, such as sql, error and execution overhead.
+A probe will be started to capture the mysql query infos, such as sql, error and execution latency.

 ### Master
 Master is responsible for collecting infos from slaves.
 Aggregated data will be reported by websocket.